firehol/website/content/tutorial/fireqos-new-user.md

     attacker.

     Generally, I prefer this plan for my home.
-I don't care about monopolizing all spare bandwidth on the task I perform.
+I don't care about monopolising all spare bandwidth on the task I perform.
 Actually I like the opposite: all my interactive sessions to be as interactive as possible.